• Skip to primary navigation

 These Brown Sugar Apple Muffins are magical - made with pantry staples (no buttermilk or yoghurt), they stay moist for 4 - 5 days! recipetineats.com

-Miracle stay-moist muffin recipe
+Miracle stay-fresh muffin recipe

 • flour – wholewheat OR white